You may wonder why I’ve dedicated an entire guide to something as simple as a bee and how to start your journey into backyard beekeeping.

-- Tarps or foam-siding, for winterizing hives (again, more on this later).
+- Tarps or foam siding for winterizing hives (again, more on this later)

-- Parasite treatments.
+- Parasite treatments

 Backyard Beekeeping Equipment for You

 Although honey bees are generally very docile, you will be invading their homes which can provoke some understandable stings.
-Take a look at the following beekeeper equipment you should get.
+Take a look at the following beekeeping equipment you should get:

 - Beekeeper hat and veil